SophiaWilson10/sophia-wilson-portfolio/algorithms-data-structures/README.md

 Overall, this enhancement improved my confidence in secure software development and gave me hands-on experience applying algorithms and data structures that are critical to protecting real-world financial and enterprise systems.

+## Enhanced Artifact Files

+The complete enhanced version of this project is provided below for review.

+- **Algorithms and Data Structures Enhancement (ZIP):**
+  `Algorithms and Data Structure Enhancements.zip`

+This archive contains the full source code and supporting files demonstrating the implementation of hybrid encryption, key management, and data integrity validation.